 Summary: Indoor cycling studios are opening at an increasing pace, and studio owners are looking for innovative ways to differentiate themselves and to motivate clients.
 In that effort, many are choosing to add “performance metrics technology” where clients can view, save and track workout performance data.
-The industry leader in delivering these kinds of solutions is Chicago-based Performance IQ.
-Their technology is starting to turn up in many Indoor Cycling and Spinning® studios in a variety of configurations.

 Last year, we posted an article in the Spynergy Consulting blog on the “Yin” and “Yang” of indoor cycling experiences.
 “Yin” classes as exemplified by studios like JoyRide, Spynergy and Soul Cycle, stress the immersive, escapist experience that can be created using music, lighting and talented energetic instructors.
 “Yang” classes, as exemplified by studios like Full Psycle and FlyWheel use some of those same elements but also stress performance data as a key element in class construction.
 Both kinds of studios have been successful but recent technical developments have led a number of startups to take a hard look at integrating performance data in some way to their business.

 In a number of cases, the use of performance metrics is changing the face of the traditional indoor cycling or Spin® class.
 Outdoor cyclists have long had access tools like Computrainers to allow them to measure and analyze their efforts, but for indoor cycling classes, the introduction of this kinds of technology is a recent phenomenon that is picking up steam.
 Many new studio entrepreneurs are building some form of performance metrics into their cycling studio model and many of the early adopters feel it is a differentiator and selling point that helps their business.